 We set our slow cooker on "low" for three hours and combined:

 Garnish with cilantro and you have a beautiful broccoli and cheddar soup.

 Danielle Deak worked in gourmet restaurants throughout high school and college.
-She is an attorney, published author, and connoisseur of specialty and artisan cheese.
+She is an attorney, published author, and connoisseur of wine and specialty and artisan cheese.